BIO abstracts over a file-descriptor like interface.

 OPENSSL_EXPORT const BIO_METHOD *BIO_s_mem(void);

 BIO_new_mem_buf creates read-only BIO that reads from len bytes at buf.
-It does not take ownership of buf.
 It returns the BIO or NULL on error.
+This function does not copy or take ownership of buf.
+The caller must ensure the memory pointed to by buf outlives the BIO.

 If len is negative, then buf is treated as a NUL-terminated string, but don't depend on this in new code.